MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Docker Compose gating
   - identity waits for pgcat healthy
-  - db waits for pgcat and redis healthy
+  - db waits for pgcat and garnet healthy
-  - storage waits for redis healthy
+  - storage waits for garnet healthy
-  - dashboard waits for redis healthy
+  - dashboard waits for garnet healthy
   - gateway waits for identity, db, storage, and dashboard to be healthy
   - PgCat healthcheck uses a CMD-SHELL form that checks `/proc/1/cmdline` to avoid image differences (busybox vs bash) and flakiness.